Monuments of Kosovo: Castles and forts

-Pogragja castle is located in, Pogragje, a village in the south-east of Gnjilane.
+Pogragja Castle is located in, Pogragjë, a village in the south-east of Gjilan.
 The fortress nowadays has only the remains of the main tower and three other smaller ones.
 The towers date from the medieval period, but it based on some fragments found, it they are known to be from the ancient time.
 It is considered to be a very important archaeological site.

 Novo Brdo Fortress is a medieval Serbian fortress.
 Its ruins are located near the town of Novo Brdo, about 20 km from Pristina.
 The fortress was built in the early 14th century by Stefan Milutin, King of Serbia to protect gold, silver, iron and lead mines which were abundant throughout the area.
 For its fortress and production of silver and gold, Novo Brdo has been referred to as the "Mother of all Serbian cities", a "mountain of gold and silver", and the "strongest fortification of Serbia".

 Prilepac was a medieval fortress near Novo Brdo.
 It is most famous as the birthplace of Lazar of Serbia and his family.